Jewel-cse/Web-Service/README.md

 ## Dockerfile - 3 - Caching
-If there are any change occur ,then its build from the start. so we need to chache them and build the specific changes
+If there are any change occur ,then its build from the start. so we need to cache them and build the specific changes
 ```
 # Use Maven image with JDK 18 for building
 FROM maven:3.8.6-openjdk-18-slim AS build